ErabaReta/ErabaReta/README.md

 I m studying right now at 1337 coding school bengreuir that is part of 42.

-I'm trying to create some interesting stuff here you can explore my repos (wait for my private ones to turn public too after I finish them).
+I'm trying to create some interesting stuff here you can explore my repos (wait for my private ones to turn public too after I finish them). check my notable repos , Idk you may find one interesting .. hopefully.
 <!--
 ![eouhrich's 42 stats](https://badge.mediaplus.ma/greenbinary/eouhrich)
 -->